Dirty (2005 film)

-Dirty is a 2005 American crime drama film directed by Chris Fisher.
+Dirty is a 2005 American crime film directed by Chris Fisher.
 The film stars Cuba Gooding Jr. and Clifton Collins Jr. The film was released in the United States on November 9, 2005.

 Plot

-Officer Armando Sancho (Clifton Collins, Jr.) is a former Mal Creado ("Badly Raised") gang member who is forced to choose between his conscience and his loyalty.
-Recruited into an undercover, anti-gang unit of the LAPD, Sancho brings his street smarts onto the force that he has sworn to protect.
-With his partner Salim Adel (Cuba Gooding Jr.), the two patrol LA's streets the only way they know how—with force.
+Armando Sancho (Clifton Collins Jr.) is a former Los Angeles gang member who has transitioned into law enforcement.
+Sancho, however, who is surrounded by corruption, finds that life as a police officer is just as morally bankrupt as life as a gangster.
+After being implicated in the shooting of an innocent man himself, Sancho is then pressured to testify against his loose-cannon friend and partner, Salim Adel (Cuba Gooding Jr.), who has a history of abusing citizens.

 Cast

 Production

-It is set and filmed in Hollywood, Los Angeles, and Venice Beach, California on January 4 and February 1, 2005.
+Dirty was filmed in Los Angeles, including areas such as Hollywood and Venice Beach, between January 4 and February 1, 2005.